 In order to check out library resources, you must complete a member registration form.
+Please allow 1-2 buisness days for the processing of membership applications.
 The library may at times give priority service to College-affiliated users and may limit visitors' access to selected facilities, collections, and services.
 Periodicals in print, microfilm, reference, and most reserve items do not circulate.

 |Music CDs*||4 weeks|

 |Popular Books*||2 weeks|

 |DVDs*||1 week (unless Instruction Collection, which are in-library viewing only.)|

 *Members are limited to charging out a total of 5 items at one time.

 Overdue, Lost, or Damaged Resources/Equipment